Shah-ikbal/pyyhon-fastapi/README.md

     # Use the following url for load testing of concurrent users using locust
         Locust Load Testing URL - http://localhost:8089/

+    Note:
+        Will need to set up Postgress to test the application

 # Design Decisions and Assumption